cbk/API-USNavalObservatory/README.md

 ## Sample code
 * The following example makes a new object and overrides the default apiID.
-Then calls the Julian date converter method to find the converted Julian date.
+Then calls the solarEclipses method with the year 2019 to find all eclipses for 2019.

 ```
 use v6;